Last updated: May 20, 2025

 Promotional discounts, gifts, prizes, rewards to consumers in conjunction with a tobacco product purchase (e.g., buy one pack, get one free or, key chains, t-shirts, coupons, points)

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “promotion of tobacco products” includes “offering tobacco products for lower prices than these on a single package of the product, organization of contests related to purchase of tobacco products or accessories, or other forms of encouragement to purchase or use tobacco products.”
-Given this definition, the ban on promoting tobacco products is interpreted as banning all promotion with a tobacco product purchase.
+The law prohibits advertising and promotion of tobacco products.
+The definition of “promotion of tobacco products” includes “the organization of the premium sale of tobacco products . . . or competitions based on their purchase and other forms of public encouragement to purchase or use [tobacco products]” and “offering tobacco products to consumers at a discount from the price printed on the unit single package.”
+Given this definition, the ban on promoting tobacco products is interpreted as including promotions with a tobacco product purchase.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to promotion with a tobacco product purchase.